-Management's Discussion and Analysis For the Fiscal Year June 30, 2023 Unaudited
+Management's Discussion and Analysis For the Fiscal Year June 30, 2024 Unaudited

-Total assets of governmental activities increased \$2,882,272.
+Total assets of governmental activities increased \$1,235,279.
 This is primarily due to an increase in capital assets and property taxes receivable as of the end of the fiscal year.
 The increase in capital assets is due to current year additions exceeding deletions and current year depreciation.
 The increase in property taxes received is due to an increase in estimates to be received for the current year.
-Total liabilities increased by \$5,653,761 primarily due to an increase in the net pension liability of \$5,589,016.
-Deferred inflows of resources decreased \$4,415,691 due to the changes in pension obligations.
+These increases were partially offset by a decrease in cash and cash equivalents which was due to an increase in expenditures for construction projects.
+Liabilities overall remained consistent between years decreasing in the amount of \$28,531.
+This decrease was due primarily to the decrease in debt balances from current year payments made, which was partially offset by increases in the net pesion and OPEB liabilities.
+Deferred Outflows of resources decreased \$241,318 due primarily to a decrease net pension obligations which was offset by an increase in net OPEB obligations.
+Deferred inflows of resources decreased \$490,796 due primarily to the changes in pension and OPEB obligations.
+These decreases were partially offset by an increase in deferred inflows from property taxes.

-Table 2 shows the changes in net position for the fiscal year ended June 30, 2023, and comparisons to fiscal year 2022.
+Table 2 shows the changes in net position for the fiscal year ended June 30, 2024, and comparisons to fiscal year 2023.